-Appenzeller Spitzhaubens are small- to medium-sized chickens native to the Appenzell canton of northeast Switzerland near the German and Austrian borders.
+Appenzeller Spitzhauben are small- to medium-sized chickens native to the Appenzell canton of northeast Switzerland near the German and Austrian borders.
 (Switzerland is comprised of 26 districts called cantons.)
 Appenzell is an alpine region with a strong tradition of herding and other agricultural enterprises.
 Spitzhauben are ceremonial hats worn as part of elaborate costumes by the women of the region, and they sport a large crest on the top of the bonnet.
 In about the 1500s a chicken breed emerged in the monasteries of Appenzell, and the birds had a forward thrusting crest of feathers on their heads.
-It was only natural that the birds would be locally called Appenzeller Spitzhaubens.
+It was only natural that the birds would be locally called Appenzeller Spitzhauben.

 Appenzeller Spitzhauben fall within the class of large fowl but are usually rather small.
 They are very active foragers and for their size lay relatively large white eggs.
 They lay a large number of eggs each year, and fertility tends to be very high for this breed.
 The breed is also cold hardy.
 The Spitzhauben is completely unrelated to the much larger and differently-shaped Appenzeller Barthuhner chicken breed that was also imported by Greenfire Farms.
 The sole link between these breeds is that they were developed centuries apart in the same region of Switzerland.

 Following World War II, a German prisoner of war who spent time in a military detention camp in Alabama returned to his native country and acquired some silver Spitzhauben.
 With the help of his friend, Dr. Albert McGraw, the German then brought some hatching eggs to the United States when he returned to gain citizenship to this country.
 These eggs hatched what was to become the foundation stock of Spitzhauben in the United States.